nicktgn/unity-humble-di/README.md

 ## TODO:

+- [ ] Support for serializing fields that are of type collection of interface types (array, list, IEnumerable?)
+    - [ ] Adapt drawer to display custom list field
-- [ ] Test how serialization and inspector works when non-UnityObject is implementing interfaces that are used as fields
+- [ ] ProviderAttribute for using POCO objects that implement interfaces as references